juanluispaz/gettext-webpack-plugin/README.md

 **Note**: You can overload a function according to the number of parameters.

+### Processing the translated text

+- ``transformText``: (function, optional, default `undefined`) Function with signature `(text: string) => string` that allows to transform the transaled text.
+Providing this function you can, by example, implement a [pseudolocalization](https://en.wikipedia.org/wiki/Pseudolocalization) by transforming the text.
+In the provided example the [pseudolocale](https://www.npmjs.com/package/pseudolocale) to create the pseodolocalized texts.

 ### Other configurations

 - **`includeFuzzy`**: (boolean, optional, default `false`) Include the fuzzy translations.
 Default: false, that means, the translation marked as 'Need works' will be ignored during the process.